mmbman/Katagiri/1987-03-12-Bendowa-Talk-2.md

 So what you have to do is, [...] to know who you are, what your position is, what you can do, what you cannot do.
 And then, if you see something even slightly, even just a small deal, I think the important point is, *you should do it*, while reflecting upon yourself whether your practice is really sincere or devoted fully.

-That is [what] Dogen Zenji [says] here.
+That is [what] Dōgen Zenji [says] here.
 This is really compassion.
 It’s really compassionate.

 But usually, different denominations are always discussing about [whether] Christianity is pretty deep [or] Christianity is not deep, always discussing about [the] teaching.
 But if you compare – if you have, say, a conference to debate which schools are the best teaching in this world – [then] endlessly you have to [debate], and also you will see no conclusion.

 So that’s why I [said], I think finally what we have to do is to practice sincerely with true heart, whoever you are, whatever denomination you belong to.
 Even if you don’t believe any religion, or you don’t belong to any religion, anyway what you have to do is to take best care of your life with a sincere heart!
 And then, you will really understand.
 Then you will understand religion or spiritual life, even [if] you don’t belong to [one].

-So [what Dogen Zenji says] is exactly universal to people who seek for the spiritual life, *or not*.
+So [what Dōgen Zenji says] is exactly universal to people who seek for the spiritual life, *or not*.

 #### 37:05

 > Men have flowed into the Buddha way, drawn by grasses and flowers, mountains and running water.
 Holding earth, rocks, sand, and pebbles, they have grasped completely the Buddha seal.
 Need it be said, vast great words are imprinted on all things in nature, and are still abundant.

 I think we can attain enlightenment through pebbles, grasses, flowers, mountains, running waters – even words.
 So vast and great words are imprinted on all things in nature and are still abundant.
 But if you understand, if you deal with the words which [are not superior], well, I think you never know how important words are.
 So the great opportunity to realize what the truth is, great opportunity to live up to a state of true existence – there are many opportunities in grasses, in flowers, mountains, running waters, everywhere.
-So that’s why Dogen Zenji [says this] here.
+So that’s why Dōgen Zenji [says this] here.

 > A single mote of dust also is enough to turn the great Dharma Wheel.

 I think in the Tendai or Tientai teachings, they emphasize “the three thousand worlds in a single thought in a moment.”
-So [as in that], Dogen Zenji mentions here, “a single mote of dust also is enough to turn the great Dharma Wheel.”
+So [as in that], Dōgen Zenji mentions here, “a single mote of dust also is enough to turn the great Dharma Wheel.”
 So,

 > Because of this, the words “the mind in itself is Buddha” are but the moon in the water.
 “The heart of sitting itself is attaining Buddha” is likewise a reflection in a mirror.
 Do not get caught up in skillful words.

 So words are very skillful.
 If you don’t pay attention to them carefully, you are completely carried away.
 But if you pay attention to them, words give you great opportunity to realize the true state of existence.

-That’s why Dogen Zenji says, the words “the mind in itself is Buddha” is still a shadow, it is still the moon in the water.
+That’s why Dōgen Zenji says, the words “the mind in itself is Buddha” is still a shadow, it is still the moon in the water.
 It’s not the *real* moon, it is still a shadow of the moon.
 “The heart of the sitting itself is attaining Buddha” is likewise a reflection in a mirror.

 So still, whatever you say – “we are Buddha” – we say so in words, but it is still a shadow of existence.
 So that’s why [he says], “Do not get caught up in skillful words.”